omar-florez/scratch_mlp/docs/index.md

 ---
 layout: page
-title: One Lego at a time &#58; Explaining how neural networks learn with back-propagation
+title: One LEGO at a time &#58; Explaining how neural networks learn with back-propagation
 tagline: Scratch MLP
 description: Tutorial on back-propagation
 ---

+A neural network is a clever arrangement of linear and non-linear modules.
+When we choose and connect them wisely, we have a powerful tool to approximate any mathematical function that learns to separate classes with a non-linear decision boundary.
+A topic that is not always explained in depth, despite of its intuitive and modular nature, is the back-propagation technique responsible for enabling learning in this modular data structure.

+A neural network learns to remember reoccurring patterns by updating its weights towards a direction that minimizes a predefined error or loss function.
+Let’s see the internal functioning of a neural network using LEGO modules.

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/overview.png "Logo Title Text 1")

+Input is raw data stored in a matrix in which observations are rows and dimensions are columns.
+Things become more interesting when we map an input to a different space using weights as linear kernels.
+To avoid that numbers go out of range, we scale the values to 0-1 using a Sigmoid function.
+So far this operation is only a dot product and doesn’t have the capacity to model non-linear interactions.
+This changes when we stack one more layer (weight and sigmoid Lego block).
+We are finally ready for the Softmax block.
+This one is composed of k neurons, one for each class, such that every example in the input is now associated to a multinomial distribution of k states in which the sum of their probabilities is equal to 1.

 [Github Pages](https://pages.github.com) provide a simple way to make a website using [Markdown](https://daringfireball.net/projects/markdown/) and [git](https://git-scm.com).